-Steven Levitsky, who runs our New York office, is an expert on antitrust merger issues.
-Please contact us if you would like to speak with him about your transaction.
-Check out his article on antitrust and HSR filings: Considering a Merger or Acquisition?
-Avoid these 10 Minefields in your HSR Filing to the Antitrust Agencies.
+Steven Levitsky, who runs our New York office, and Steven Cernak, who runs our Detroit office, are experts on antitrust merger issues.
+Please contact us if you would like to speak with any of our attorneys about your transaction.

 For antitrust purposes, a “merger” includes any acquisition of assets, stock, or share capital of another person or entity, even if the acquisition does not result in control of the target company.
 An acquisition of less than a controlling interest does not obviate HSR filing requirements if the acquisition exceeds the operative thresholds.

 What are the Relevant Thresholds That Trigger HSR Filing Requirements?

 Three thresholds determine the applicability of HSR filing requirements.
 First, one of the parties to the transaction must be in commerce in the United States or otherwise affect U.S. commerce.

 Second, the acquiring party must be acquiring securities, non-corporate interest, or assets of the target in excess of $90 million.

 Third, if the transaction exceeds $0 million but does not exceed $359.9 million, at least one party involved in the transaction must have annual net sales or total assets of at least $180 million, and the other party must have annual net sales or total assets of at least $18 million.
 All of the threshold amounts stated in this article apply as of 2019, and are updated annually.What are the HSR Filing Requirements?